-You’ll want to head over to Noasara, Tamarindo or another Guanacaste beach for surfing.
+You’ll want to head over to Playa Grande, Noasara, Tamarindo or another Guanacaste beach for surfing though.

 While this area is connected to a dry forest, not a rain forest, you will still be able to spot monkeys, iguanas and birds.
 One morning we awoke to monkeys balled up and sleeping in the tree above our villa.
 And, multiple days we passed them in the trees above the beach club.
 We spotted iguanas both in town and right outside our villa.

-Core, the very unique outdoor gym in Las Catalinas offers yoga classes.
+Core, the very unique outdoor gym in Las Catalinas offers yoga classes, as does the Center of Joy.
 But you can also ask your concierge to set up a private class at your villa.

 For adventure you’ll want to day trip to surrounding rain forest areas.

 Buena Vista del Rincon is a good spot to fit as much into one day as possible.
 It is over a two hour drive away, unless you go over the water crossing on Monkey Road.
 There you can slide the longest jungle waterslide in the world, ride horses, zipline, cross hanging bridges and then relax in hot springs.
 This is probably ideal for ages eight to fifty.